aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-odp/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOC to ODP conversion feature within application ?
+For a Python developer, who is trying to add a DOC to ODP conversion feature within application?
 [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
 It's a full package of various APIs dealing different formats.
-So **How to Convert DOC to ODP in Python ?**

 It's mainly in two steps.
 Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOC file to PDF.
 After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a ODP format.

 {{% /blocks/products/pf/feature-page-summary %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="Convert DOC to ODP in Python" %}}
+{{% blocks/products/pf/agp/feature-section-col title="How to Convert DOC to ODP in Python" %}}
 - **Step 1** Open the source DOC file using [Document](https://reference.aspose.com/words/python-net/aspose.words/document/) class
 	- Save DOC file to PDF by using [Save](https://reference.aspose.com/words/python-net/aspose.words/document/save/) method by providing the file name and desired directory path.
 -  **Step 2** Load PDF file with an instance of [Presentation](https://reference.aspose.com/slides/python-net/aspose.slides/presentation/) class
 	-  Call the `save` method while specifying output file path & SaveFormat.ODP as parameters.
 So your DOC file is converted to ODP at the specified path.

 {{% /blocks/products/pf/agp/feature-section-col %}}

 {{% blocks/products/pf/agp/feature-section-col title="Conversion Requirements" %}}

 - For DOC to ODP conversion, Python 3.5 or later is required
-- Reference APIs within the project directly from PyPI ([Aspose.Slides](https://pypi.org/project/Aspose.Slides/) and [Aspose.Words](https://pypi.org/project/aspose-words/)) or
+- Reference APIs within the project directly from PyPI ([Aspose.Slides](https://pypi.org/project/Aspose.Slides/) and [Aspose.Words](https://pypi.org/project/aspose-words/))
--  Use the following pip commands ```pip install aspose.slides``` and ```pip install aspose.words```.
-Moreover,
+-  Or use the following pip commands ```pip install aspose.slides``` and ```pip install aspose.words```.
--  Microsoft Windows or Linux based OS (see more for [Slides](https://docs.aspose.com/slides/python-net/system-requirements/) and [Words](https://docs.aspose.com/words/python-net/system-requirements/)) and for Linux check additional requirements for gcc and libpython and follow [step by step instructions](https://docs.aspose.com/words/python-net/installation/).
+-  Moreover, Microsoft Windows or Linux based OS (see more for [Slides](https://docs.aspose.com/slides/python-net/system-requirements/) and [Words](https://docs.aspose.com/words/python-net/system-requirements/)) and for Linux check additional requirements for gcc and libpython and follow [step by step instructions](https://docs.aspose.com/words/python-net/installation/).

 {{% /blocks/products/pf/agp/feature-section-col %}}